dominikhofman/PiShrink/README.md

-# PiShrink #
+# PiShrink

 PiShrink is a bash script that automatically shrink a pi image that will then resize to the max size of the SD card on boot.
 This will make putting the image back onto the SD card faster and the shrunk images will compress better.
 In addition the shrinked image can be compressed with gzip and xz to create an even smaller image.
 Parallel compression of the image using multiple cores is supported.

-## Usage ##
+## Usage

 ```
-Usage: $0 [-adhrspvzZ] imagefile.img [newimagefile.img]
+Usage: $0 [-adhrspvzZn] imagefile.img [newimagefile.img]

   -s          Don't expand filesystem when image is booted the first time
   -v          Be verbose
   -r          Use advanced filesystem repair option if the normal one fails
   -z          Compress image after shrinking with gzip
   -Z          Compress image after shrinking with xz
   -a          Compress image in parallel using multiple cores
   -p          Remove logs, apt archives, dhcp leases and ssh hostkeys
   -d          Write debug messages in a debug log file
+  -n HOSTNAME Change hostname
 ```

 If you specify the `newimagefile.img` parameter, the script will make a copy of `imagefile.img` and work off that.
 You will need enough space to make a full copy of the image to use that option.

-* `-s` prevents automatic filesystem expantion on the images next boot
+- `-s` prevents automatic filesystem expantion on the images next boot
-* `-v` enables more verbose output
+- `-v` enables more verbose output
-* `-r` will attempt to repair the filesystem using aditional options if the normal repair fails
+- `-r` will attempt to repair the filesystem using aditional options if the normal repair fails
-* `-z` will compress the image after shrinking using gzip. `.gz` extension will be added to the filename.
+- `-z` will compress the image after shrinking using gzip. `.gz` extension will be added to the filename.
-* `-Z` will compress the image after shrinking using xz. `.xz` extension will be added to the filename.
+- `-Z` will compress the image after shrinking using xz. `.xz` extension will be added to the filename.
-* `-a` will use option -f9 for pigz and option -T0 for xz and compress in parallel.
+- `-a` will use option -f9 for pigz and option -T0 for xz and compress in parallel.
-* `-d` will create a logfile `pishrink.log` which may help for problem analysis.
+- `-d` will create a logfile `pishrink.log` which may help for problem analysis.
+- `-n` will change hostname to desired.

 Default options for compressors can be overwritten by defining PISHRINK_GZIP or PSHRINK_XZ environment variables for gzip and xz.

-## Prerequisites ##
+## Prerequisites

 If you are running PiShrink in VirtualBox you will likely encounter an error if you attempt to use VirtualBox's "Shared Folder" feature.
 You can copy the image you wish to